doccaz/vm-import-ui/README.md

 # Features
 * Manage vCenter sources directly from the UI (Create/Delete).
-* Select a pre-configured vCenter source to browse its inventory.Create and schedule migration plans for a specific date and time.
+* Select a pre-configured vCenter source to browse its inventory.
-* Manage plans: Run immediately, delete with confirmation.
+* Manage plans: See details or delete with confirmation.
 * Map source vCenter networks to target Harvester VLANs.
 * Select a target Harvester Namespace and StorageClass for imported VMs.
 # Prerequisites (CRITICAL)